himanshu5jan/ATI-Basics/README.md

    b.
 EdgeTestNG.java - shows how to open Microsoft Edge as a Test Case using TestNG Framework
    c.
 FirefoxTestNG.java - shows how to open Firefox as a Test Case using TestNG Framework
    d.
 IETestNG.java - shows how to open Internet Explorer as a Test Case using TestNG Framework
+   e.
+AllBrowsersTest.java - show how to open 4 browsers as four Test Cases from one Test Class file using TestNG Framework